pyrretsoftware/TerminalPilot/README.md

 # TerminalPilot
-A feature-rich terminal with a bunch of extra features
+An open source feature-rich terminal
 ## Platform support
 Because were still in beta, its only officially supported on windows (but linux does work!).
 We are working to try to get it onto linux and macos soon.
 ## Installing